-11.4.3 Medicines acting on the gastrointestinal tract - Other
+11.4.3 Medicines acting on the gastrointestinal tract - Other Pharmacotherapeutic group:

-Omeprazole is an inhibitor of the gastric proton pump (H+, K+-ATPase).
+Drugs for acid-related disorders, proton pump inhibitors, ATC code: A02BC01 Omeprazole is an inhibitor of the gastric proton pump (H+, K+-ATPase).
 It inhibits both basal and stimulated gastric acid secretion by parietal cells, whether induced by acetylcholine, gastrin or histamine.
+Omeprazole has no effect on acetylcholine, histamine or gastrin receptors.
+5.2 Pharmacokinetic properties Absorption Orally administered omeprazole is well absorbed but to a variable extent.
+Omeprazole and omeprazole magnesium are acid labile and are therefore administered orally as enteric-coated granules in capsules or tablets.